-- Identify career pathways. - Discuss diploma requirements and all of the graduation options available to students and review student status at the end of the 8th-grade year. - Mandatory that students are invited to (and documented) their IEP meetings, to selfadvocate for their individual rights as a student with a disability. - Provide access to the general education curriculum to the extent possible. - Develop realistic transition goals on the IEP as it relates to the student's career pathway and graduation option, as well as developing a transition plan addressed on the transition section of IEP. - Develop/update transition portfolios (annual updates) - Update the transition planning checklist. - Instruction in communication, self-care, and recreation as well as vocational activities for Community-Based Instruction Class (CBI). - Job Shadowing Phase I for CBI students (building-level job shadowing).
+- Identify career pathway. - Discuss diploma requirements and all of the graduation options available to students and review student status at end of 8th grade year. - Mandatory that students are invited to (and documented) their IEP meetings, to selfadvocate for their individual rights as a student with a disability. - Provide access to the general education curriculum to the extent possible. - Develop realistic transition goals on the IEP as it relates to the student's career pathway and graduation option, as well as developing transition plan addressed on transition section of IEP. - Develop/update transition portfolios (annual updates) - Update transition planning checklist. - Instruction in communication, self-care, and recreation as well as vocational activities for Community-Based Instruction Class (CBI). - Job Shadowing Phase I for CBI students (building-level job shadowing).